OpenEvalProject/evals/manuscripts/elife-69798/v5/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/69798/elife-69798-fig5-v5.jpg)

-**Figure 5.:** Shigella in animal infections models.(A) Measuring the efficacy of 50 mg/kg oral Tebipenem pivoxil and 39 mg/kg oral Tebipenem by measuring CFU of S. flexneri 2457T in the small intestine (left) and large intestine (right) 24 hr after infection with a x107 intraperitoneal dose of S. flexneri 2457T in comparison to no drug and 40 mg/kg ciprofloxacin (10 animals per group).
+**Figure 5.:** (A) Measuring the efficacy of 50 mg/kg oral Tebipenem pivoxil and 39 mg/kg oral Tebipenem by measuring CFU of S. flexneri 2457T in the small intestine (left) and large intestine (right) 24 hr after infection with a x107 intraperitoneal dose of S. flexneri 2457T in comparison to no drug and 40 mg/kg ciprofloxacin (10 animals per group).
 Data shown represent mean ± the standard deviation and were determined to be normally distributed and analysed using t-tests.
 (B) Plot showing the diarrhoea score of treated (green) and untreated (red) piglets over the 6-day infection.
 Individual animal profiles are shown by the individual fine lines with heavy lines used to show the corresponding daily group means.
 The two groups differ statistically (p < 0.001) by AUC.
 (C) Plot showing the change in weight of the treated (green) and untreated (red) piglets over the six-day infection.
 The thin lines show individual pigs whilst the thick lines the corresponding averages.
 There was no significant different in weight loss between the two groups over the course of the experiment.
 (D) The efficacy of 50 mg/kg oral Tebipenem pivoxil (n = 4 animals, green) given daily for 5 days in reducing the CFU/g of faeces (every 24 hr) after infection with a 1 × 109 oral dose of S. flexneri 2457T compared to no drug (n=4 animals, black) over 6 days.
 Data shown represents mean ± standard deviation.
 (E) Sections of the large intestine taken on day six post infection in a gnotobiotic piglet treated with (top) or without (lower) 50 mg/kg oral Tebipenem pivoxil after infection with S. flexneri 2457T observed by Immunohistochemical (IHC) staining (scale shown).

 Aiming to exploit a more physiological infection model of Shigella we measured the efficacy of Tebipenem pivoxil in gnotobiotic piglets using an oral 50 mg/kg dose of Tebipenem pivoxil (equivalent to the licenced 6 mg/kg dose in Japan).
 We infected 10 gnotobiotic piglets orally with 1 × 109 CFU/ml S. flexneri 2457T; two control animals were uninfected and treated with Tebipenem pivoxil.
 Treatment was started 24 hr after infection; four animals were treated with oral Tebipenem pivoxil (50 mg/kg), two animals were treated with oral ciprofloxacin (30 mg/kg), and four received the formulation vehicle (1% methyl cellulose).
 Tebipenem pivoxil significantly reduced the severity of diarrhoea and frequency of diarrheal stools in infected gnotobiotic piglets compared to control animals (p < 0.001 for AUC of score plots; Figure 5B).
 Over the course of the 6-day experiment, Tebipenem-treated piglet generally gained more weight than control vehicle-treated piglets, but this difference was not statistically significant (Figure 5C).
 A single dose of Tebipenem pivoxil given 24 hr after infection reduced the CFU/g Shigella in stool from 1 × 107 to zero within 24 hr, whilst untreated animals maintained a high concentration of Shigella in their stool for the duration of the experiment (Figure 5D).
 Necropsy and histopathology of the large intestine in Tebipenem pivoxil- and placebo-treated piglets was performed to compare intestinal lesions, inflammation, and the presence of intracellular Shigella.
 The histopathology showed a marked reduction in intestinal lesions and inflammation between the placebo-treated group and the group who received Tebipenem pivoxil; with the sections showing an obvious reduction in both inflammatory cells and infecting organisms (Figure 5E).